Abdelkader Hachani: Career

 As the Algerian Civil War raged, he was released in July 1997.
 The court handed him a sentence of five years, which he had already served waiting for the trial.
 He played a prominent role in negotiating the Islamic Salvation Army's (AIS) cease-fire of October 1997, but condemned President Abdelaziz Bouteflika's Civil Harmony Act.

+Death

-Hachani was shot by an assassin in the waiting room of a dental clinic in the Bab El Oued district of Algiers on 22 November 1999, and subsequently died in hospital.
+Hachani was shot by an assassin in the waiting room of a dental clinic in the Bab El Oued district of Algiers on 22 November 1999, and he subsequently died in hospital.
 In December, the government announced that it had arrested Fouad Boulemia, a GIA member, for the murder; Boulemia was convicted in a controversial trial, sentenced to death, and then released.

 Hachani was trained as a petrochemical engineer.
 Within FIS, he was considered a member of the Djaz'ara (Algerianist) wing.
 He left four children behind.